funkybob/gilbert/docs/FAQ.rst

 	$ gilbert --root mysite watch

-For every other OS, you will notice an error that the module could not be found:
+For every other OS, you will notice a similar error that the module could not be found:

 .. code-block:: sh